josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 Similar to `newEntity()`, the `patchEntity` method will validate the data before it is copied to the entity.
-The mechanism is explained in the [validating-request-data](#validating-request-data) section.
+The mechanism is explained in the [Validating Request Data](#validating-request-data) section.
 If you wish to disable validation while patching an entity, pass the `validate` option as follows:

 ``` php